Luiz-Vicente/alura-store/README.md

 # Alura-Store
- Este site é um projeto desenvolvido durante o curso de CSS Grid Layout da Alura
+This site is a project developed during the CSS Grid Layout course at Alura